rameshkumar2410/TransactionAnalyserProject/README.md

 1.Download the com/hoolah/transactionanalyser package from github.(https://github.com/rameshkumar2410/TransactionAnalyserProject)

+Copy the com/hoolah/transactionanalyser package into Eclipse IDE by creating a new Java Project.

 2.Copy the TransactionAnalyser.csv file to D drive ("D:\\TransactionAnalyser.csv")

-3.Run the TransactionManager.Java class and it will give the output.
+3.Run the TransactionManager.Java class and it will give the output in IDE console.

 4.if you want to do different test case, Change the existing input details in